-Pursuant to the provisions of Section 134(5) of the Companies Act 2013 the Directorsbased on the representation received from the operating management certification by CEOand CFO to the Board of Directors and after due enquiry confirm that in respect of theAudited Annual Accounts for the 9 months period ended 31st March 2022 that: a) in the preparation ofthe annual accounts the applicable accounting standards had been followed and that therewere no material departures;
+Pursuant to the provisions of Section 134(5) of the Companies Act 2013 the Directorsbased on the representation received from the operating management certification by CEOand CFO to the Board of Directors and after due enquiry confirm that in respect of theAudited Annual Accounts for the year ended 31st March 2022 that: a) in the preparation ofthe annual accounts the applicable accounting standards had been followed and that therewere no material departures;

-b) the Directors had in consultation with the Statutory Auditors selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company for the 9 months period ended 31st March 2016 and the loss of the Company for thatperiod;
+b) the Directors had in consultation with the Statutory Auditors selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company for the year ended 31st March 2022 and the loss of the Company for thatperiod;

 c) the Directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;